 DoJ Brings Down Bitcoin

-Bitcoin prices took a hit yesterday as the US Department of Justice initiated a criminal investigation probe into price manipulation.
+Bitcoin price took a hit yesterday as the US Department of Justice initiated a criminal investigation probe into price manipulation.

 The cryptocurrency market has lived under the shadow of regulation since its inception, but the latest development could force the market closer to regulation.
 The rest of the cryptocurrency market, however, seemed unaffected by the disturbance, with Ethereum trading at $588.
 Ripple rose 4.79 percent to trade at $0.625, while Litecoin rose to trade at $122.
 The Bitcoin price has taken a 20% hit form its May 4 peak, as regulation speculation circles the market.